es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     #include "PeripheralInterface/LufaUsartImpl.h"

-If you want to use uart or reconfigure, you have to implement interrupt service routines.
+If you want to use uart, you have to implement interrupt service routines.
 Because of implementing a clean library, we do not implement interrupt service routines in the library itself, but the functions that are used in the ISR.
-In the following we show which ISR are needed for using the uart and reconfigure library.
+In the following we show which ISR are needed for using the uart library.

     //the following ISR's have to be comment in by programmer